habity-design/bedsideclock-documentation/docs/Troubleshooting/Troubleshooting.md

 If you are still experiencing issues after the clock has been connected to power for more than 30 minutes you may try to press the reboot button next to the USB-C port.

-## Issue: I can see old information on the display
+## Issue: Display is faded

 If you can see old information on your clock's display, for example text in a light grey color, it means your epaper display needs to refresh.

 This is normal for epaper technology as it moves physical particles up and down to display graphics.

-The clock will do a full refresh every 12 hours (03.00 and 15.00), when it switches to idle screen, and when you exit settings.
+The clock will do a full refresh every 30 minutes, and when it switches to idle screen, and when you exit settings.

-You can manually refresh the screen by restarting the clock.
+-

+Direct sunlight or extreme heat can cause the display to temporarily fade, and it is recommended to keep away from direct sunlight.

 ## Reconnect to Wi-Fi after power outages